nanocosmos/docs/docs/nanostream-android-sdk.md

 ```

 ## Further questions?
 Would you like a feature not available yet?
 We can make it work for you based on our consulting and development / implementation services.
-[Contact us](http://www.nanocosmos.de/v4/en/contact-form.html)
+[Contact us][dddca5bd]

+[//]: # (Link list)
 [53119650]: https://developer.android.com/reference/android/os/Environment.html "Android Enviroment"
+[dddca5bd]: http://www.nanocosmos.de/v4/en/contact-form.html "Contect us"